A Note on Sources and Methodology

 | 1974 | Portugal: Carnation Revolution (April 25).
 Estado Novo ends.
 Political persecution of LGBTQ+ people by the state ceases — but Penal Code retains criminalization under “vices against nature” and “security measures.” | First LGBTQ+ activists in Portugal begin organizing.
 “Manifesto for the Liberation of Sexual Minorities” issued.
 Same-sex acts legally risky until 1983. |

 | 1979 | Spain decriminalizes homosexuality as part of post-Franco constitutional reforms.
-First Madrid Pride Parade held. | Artists no longer face criminal prosecution.
+Spain’s first Pride demonstration had already been held in Barcelona in June 1977 — while homosexuality was still criminal. | Artists no longer face criminal prosecution.
 LGBT organizations legalized in 1982. |

 | 1982–83 | Portugal: September 23, 1982, Parliament approves new Penal Code, removing provisions criminalizing consensual same-sex relations between adults.
 Takes effect January 1, 1983. | Legal persecution of homosexuality in Portugal ends — eight years after the Carnation Revolution, 49 years after the Estado Novo began. |